pcaston/OpenPeerPower.github.io/source/_integrations/daikin.markdown

 The Daikin integration can be configured in three ways.

 - Automatically via the [discovery]({{site_root}}/integrations/discovery/) integration.
-- Via the Home Assistant user interface where it will let you enter the IP-address of your Daikin AC.
+- Via the Open Peer Power user interface where it will let you enter the IP-address of your Daikin AC.
 - Or via the `configuration.yaml` file by adding the following:

 ```yaml